-- Installing the One Identity Visual Studio Code extension - Selecting a compilation branch - Compile HTML applications and save to database
+- Installing the One Identity Visual Studio Code extension on page 7 - Selecting a compilation branch on page 9 - Compile HTML applications and save to database on page 11

 One Identity solutions eliminate the complexities and time-consuming processes often required to govern identities, manage privileged accounts and control access.
 Our solutions enhance business agility while addressing your IAM challenges with on-premises, cloud and hybrid environments.